gem/oq-engine/doc/getting-started/installation-instructions/server.md

 For example if you clone the repository in the folder `/opt/openquake/src/oq-engine/` you must place the file in `/opt/openquake/src/oq-engine/openquake/server`

+If you only download install.py file and run the installation, the `local_settings.py` file must be located in `/opt/openquake/venv/lib/python3.11/site-packages/openquake/server` (replacing python3.11 with the actual python version)

 Create a `local_settings.py` and add:
 ```python
 APPLICATION_MODE = 'RESTRICTED'